ciatph/firebase-users-admin/README.md

 ### Docker for Production Deployment

-The following docker-compose commands build small client and server images targeted for creating optimized dockerized apps running on production servers.
+The following docker-compose commands build small client and server images targeted for creating optimized dockerized apps running on self-managed production servers.
 Hot reload is not available when editing source codes from `/client/src` or `/server/src`.

-1. Install and set up the required environment variables as with the required variables on **Docker for Localhost Development**.
+1. Install and set up the required **client** and **server** environment variables as with the required variables on [**Docker for Localhost Development**](#docker-for-localhost-development).
 2. Build the client and server docker services for production deployment.
    - `docker-compose -f docker-compose-prod.yml build`
 3. At this point, we can opt to push the docker images to a docker registry of your choice.
 (Requires sign-in to the selected docker registry).